fabric8-quickstarts/karaf-camel-amq/README.md

 ### Configuration

+The quickstart must run on a Openshift project different from the one where EnMasse is deployed.

 Before running the quickstart, you need to configure the `src/main/fabric8/deployment.yml` file in order to use the correct remote instance of AMQ EnMasse.

-The `AMQP_SERVICE_NAME` can point to the "messaging" service if the quickstart is deployed in the same namespace as EnMasse, or to the external route host corresponding to the messaging service if deployed on a different namespace.
+The `AMQP_SERVICE_NAME` environment variable must point to the hostname of the external "messaging" route exposed by EnMasse.

 ### Building